 Data Science, Data Engineering, Business Intelligence, Data Analysis, and other related positions fall at an intersection of coding, databases, statistics, and business/product.
-This blend of subjects results in an engaging and challenging career.
-The interviews are similarly engaging and challenging. 🙂
+This blend of subjects results in an engaging and challenging career so the data interview process is similarly engaging and challenging. 🙂

 When I was studying for my data interviews, I noticed there was not one “holy grail”.
 I was googling, “review SQL fast”, “data science interview questions”, “statistics questions”, “data model interview questions”, and more endlessly.
 I found a lot of resources and also a lot of gaps – which is why I wrote this list.

 I’m putting together this list to help others who are taking their next step in their data career.
 While the title says, ‘ultimate’, I’m hoping to keep collecting resources from otherswho have also been through the process.
 I want to get feedback on what worked & what didn’t.
 I want to keep growing this list.

 How can you help?
 Share this with your friends!
 And also reach out to me with resources that worked for you!

 Data Structures & Algorithms

 Interview Cake: My subscription to this service was the best money I ever spent.
 Thank goodness I did because it prepared me for every data structure and algorithm question that came my way.
 They take you through the theory and how to code it like no other resource I have seen.
 Be prepared though, it’s pricey but worth it.

 Cracking the Coding Interview: This book is the best place to start learning and reviewing software engineering aspects of your data interviews.
 The reality is that software engineering fundamentals are generally expected of those of us in this field, this book really helps cover any gaps you may have.